Bloggin about my rebuild of my '55 Chevy Pickup I call "Iroh"

 Named after his father told him it was like throwing money down the toilet.
 This is my dad's 1970 Chevelle Malibu.
 454 Chevy big block under the hood, with a 400 turbo, with reverse manual valve body, behind it. posi and 4.65 rearend gears, I love driving this car.
 It still has original paint, but it is lacquer so I hope I can repaint it sometime.
 He would also like to put a 4 or 6 inch cowl hood on it.

+Winter is still going strong here in South Dakota.
+Iroh still slumbers in the shed.
+However I have been busy helping friends with their projects so I'm going to take this opportunity to make some honorable mentions.
 Firstly I'm going to show a good friend of mine, Ray Sondergaard and his '78 El Camino.
 I met Ray a few years ago while working at a grocery store.
 One of those friendly old guys you just can't forget.
 It always makes my night to see him come in, always love talking with him.
 I visited Ray one day to check out his Camino, the knowledge and experience that he has I just can't imagine.
 His grandchildren want to get working on it and I hope they do, it has a lot of potential.

 The next gentleman on my list has become a good friend as well as being a fellow student at Southeast Tech, Vincent Turgeon.
 Vince owns a lot of vehicles also has a lot of experience.
 I haven't seen all the vehicles he owns as he said they are all over the country in storage.
 It will be a great Easter egg hunt for his children to locate them all.
 My friend, Connor, and I enjoy hanging out at his shop and helping him with whatever he might be working on.
 On the way to his shop one day he said, One thing a man can take with him when he dies, is his integrity.